binarytemple/poc_erlang_flattener/README.markdown

 * Consistent handling
 * Fix all the bugs
-* Flatten the output lists
+* De-uglify the code
+* Write a unit test